Spring Festivals in Quebec: Must-See Cultural Events and Outings

 MUSIC

-This festival of alternative and emerging music, held in September but preparing its programming in the spring, makes Quebec City a crossroads of musical discoveries.
-The local scene buzzes from May with preparatory showcases.
+This festival of alternative and emerging music, held in September but preparing its programs in spring, makes Quebec a crossroads of musical discoveries.
+The local scene bubbles from May with preparatory showcases.

 STYLEAlternative music